-Pokémon Go gets three new Legendary Pokemon that’ll move around the world each month
+Pokémon GO gets three new Legendary Pokémon that’ll move around the world each month

 Come September 30th, they’ll rotate — and at the end of October, they’ll rotate one last time.

-The last set of Legendaries was handled a bit differently: the same legendary was available worldwide, but only for a week at a time (until the last few days, at which point they were all briefly available simultaneously.)
-It tapped a fear-of-missing-out that brought back a lot of players… but it also seemed to burn a lot of them out.
+The last set of Legendaries was handled a bit differently: the same legendary was available worldwide, but only for a week at a time (until the last few days, at which point they were all briefly available simultaneously).
+It tapped a fear-of-missing-out that brought back a lot of players… but it also seemed to burn out a lot of them.
 Having to find a time to raid (or, more accurately, multiple times to raid, as the odds of catching a Legendary on your first try are actually quite low) every week was exhausting.
 By the last one’s arrival, many players I spoke to seemed tired of the grind.

 So slowing the pacing a bit makes sense.